tinacms/tina.io/content/guides/general/inline-blocks/overview.md

 title: 'Overview'
 ---

-This guide will show you how to set up inline editing and inline blocks based on a simple create-react-app demo.
-The steps will be associated with tagged commits on this [demo repo]() for reference.
-The demo isn't meant to be a 'starter'; it is for educational purposes to help you get familiar with the recently refined inline editing API.
+This guide will show you how to set up inline editing and inline blocks based on a simple [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) demo.
+The steps will be associated with tagged commits on this [demo repo](https://github.com/tinacms/inline-blocks-demo) for reference.
+Note that the demo isn't meant to be a 'starter'; it is for educational purposes to help you get familiar with the recently refined inline editing API.

 ![Inline Editing Sample Video]()